 Serbia’s state-owned utility Elektroprivreda Srbije is planning a new 350 MW lignite plant at Kostolac in the country’s north-east.
-In spite of high level support and Chinese financing, the project is plagued by concerns over pollution, State aid and legal challenges.
+The project is receiving high level support and Chinese financing, but is plagued by concerns over its economics, pollution and legal irregularities.

 We closely follow international public finance and bring critical updates from the ground.

-The construction of the 350 MW lignite power plant is the second phase of a project implemented by the China Machinery Engineering Corporation (CMEC) and financed by the China EximBank.
+The new 350 MW Kostolac B3 lignite power unit, which as of early 2022 is under construction, is the second phase of a project implemented by the China Machinery Engineering Corporation (CMEC) and financed by the China EximBank.

 The first phase, for which a USD 293 million financing contract was signed between the Government of the Republic of Serbia and Chinese Exim Bank on 29 December 2011, consisted of modernization of the existing units Kostolac B1 and B2, construction of a desulphurization system, a landing dock on the Danube and railway infrastructure.